ramancodians/smart_home/README.md

 ## Sections

 [Modules](https://github.com/Introvertuous/smart_home/tree/master/modules) will do anything from monitor the quality of the air to automatically feed your pets while you are away.

 The [hub](https://github.com/Introvertuous/smart_home/tree/master/hub) facilitates communications between modules and users.

-The [mobile application](https://github.com/Introvertuous/smart_home/tree/master/mobile) deals with module configuration, simplistic system interfacing, and acts as a module itself.

-Lastly the [web application](https://github.com/Introvertuous/smart_home/tree/master/web) will act as an administration / command center for the entire system.
+The [progressive web application]() will act as an administration interface for the entire system.

 ## Demonstration [TODO]